Long time coming: Eight years after then-record fine, Carl Long returns to Cup

 Long purchased the car in December from HScott Motorsports and intended to convert it to the Xfinity Series, but he remained hopeful that NASCAR would permit a return to Cup.

-Ken Kotlowski, in the engine area, and David Powers work on Carl Long’s Cup car.
-(Photo: Dustin Long)
+Ken Kotlowski, in the engine area, and David Powers prepare the Cup car Carl Long will drive at Kansas Speedway.
+Photo: Dustin Long

 It wasn’t until shortly before the Daytona 500 that he found out NASCAR would do so.
 It was too late to get the car ready for the 500.
 With the Xfinity Series off until May 27, this break gave Long and his team time to work on the car for this weekend.
 He also plans to race it in the Monster Energy Open at Charlotte next weekend provided the car isn’t damaged at Kansas.